roatienza/straug/README.md

 Many image corruption algorithms are in these repo.
 The image corruptions (eg blur, noise, camera effects) are based on the work of [Hendrycks](https://github.com/hendrycks/robustness) on ImageNet-C.

-## Run all corruption on a given image
+## Run all corruptions on a given image

 `python3 test.py --image=<target image>`